-Environmentally conscious training: Hydrogen for specialists and managers
+Environmentally conscious further training: Hydrogen for specialists and managers

 12.10.2023 - The further training program "Hydrogen for specialists and managers" contributes to the environmentally conscious orientation of companies and supports the development of the green hydrogen economy.

-How can companies make their contribution to the energy transition? - The "Hydrogen for specialists and managers" project, whichis funded by the Hannover Region's Economic and Employment Promotion Agency, among others, trains qualified specialists for the use of green hydrogen in companies.
+How can companies contribute to the energy transition? - The "Hydrogen for specialists and managers" project, which is funded by the Hannover Region Economic and Employment Promotion Agency , among others, trains qualified specialists for the use of green hydrogen in companies.
 The aim of the training program is to develop and pilot a qualification program for the hydrogen economy in Lower Saxony.

-Leibniz Universität Hannover, the Carl von Ossietzky University of Oldenburg and the Fraunhofer Institute for Wind Energy Systems (IWES) are jointly running the training program.
-Under the leadership of Dr. Ruggero Capperucci, the project has not only been contributingto the success of the energy transition in Lower Saxony since September 2022, but also to strengtheningthe business location.
+Leibniz University Hannover, Carl von Ossietzky University Oldenburg and the Fraunhofer Institute for Wind Energy Systems (IWES) are jointly running the training program.
+Under the leadership of Dr. Ruggero Capperucci, the project has not only been contributing to the success of the energy transition in Lower Saxony since September 2022, but also to strengthening the business location .

-Kick-off seminar for the hydrogen training program for specialists and managers
+Kick-off seminar of the hydrogen training program for specialists and managers

-Dr. Capperucci, you have been in charge of the continuing education program since March 2022. - Who is the program aimed at and what are the focal points?
+Dr. Capperucci, you have been in charge of the training program since March 2022. - Who is the program aimed at and what is the focus?

-The program is aimed at professionals who come into contact with the various aspects of renewable energies in their field of work or who want to acquire the necessary know-how for their work in these areas.
+The program is aimed at professionals who come into contact with the various aspects of renewable energies in their field of work or who want to acquire the necessary expertise for their work in these areas.
 Our target group is broadly diversified.
 It is aimed at technicians working for industry as well as insurance and banking professionals who need to be able to assess the potential and risks of hydrogen projects.
-The target group also includes specialists from public administration who have to assess such projects with regard to their approval.
+However, the target group also includes public administration specialists who have to assess such projects with a view to their approval.

 Our aim is to train specialists and managers who are able to understand the various aspects associated with the realization of a hydrogen project.
-The training contenttherefore ranges from technologicalcomponents andeconomicfeasibilityto the legalrequirements of the approval process, safety and maintenance.
-It is a very challenging and multidisciplinary training program for which we have been able to engage some of the leading experts in the various fields.
+Therefore, the training content ranges from the technological components and economic feasibility to the legal requirements of the approval process, safety and maintenance .
+It is a very demanding and multidisciplinary training program for which we have been able to engage some of the leading experts in the various fields.
 The program is also not focused on one location.
 Our seminars take place in Hanover, Oldenburg and Bremerhaven.

 Please tell us about the motivation and objectives of the participants.